bat1417/MoonRunner/README.md

 ## Introduction
 This project was inspired by Peter's (HB9BNI) idea, to generate "pseudo Kepler TLE" data for the Moon to use those data in programs like gPredict to be able to track the Moon for EME ham operations [^1].
-Instead of creating TLE data, I decided to write a simple Python program, which is able to send antenna rotor control commands to a antenna rotor, to track the Moon.
+Instead of creating TLE data, I decided to write a simple Python program, which is able to calculate Moon's position and send the appropriate antenna rotor control protocol commands [^7] to a antenna rotor, to track the Moon.
+This e.g. is helpful for EME acitivities in hamradio operating.
 The current azimuth (az) and elevation (el) of the Moon in degrees needed for the tracking, are calculated with the help of the Python library Skyfield [^3]
-The program consists of 2 main components:
-- mrotorctl.py
-- mrotorctl.py

-## Setup
+## Prerequisites
 - You need to have Python 3 installed [^6]
 - You should also have installed pip: `python -m pip install --upgrade pip`
 - Run the `setup.cmd` in the "moonrunner" directory or manually execute `pip install -r requirements.txt` to install the needed libraries like Skyfield.
 - To control a antenna rotor, you need to have set up the rotor control software (running on port 4533 at your "localhost").
 But anyway, you can just calculate the Moon's position (az, el) without having a antenna rotor.

+## Python classes
+The program consists of 2 main components:
+- **mrotorctl.py**
+- **mrotorctl.py**

 ### mrotorctl.py
-"mrotorctl.py" contains the Python class "MRotController" to set a rotor control protocol compatible (antenna-)rotor to the Moon's position (Azimuth az, Elevation el).
+"mrotorctl.py" contains the Python class "**MRotController**" to set a rotor control protocol compatible (antenna-)rotor to the Moon's position (Azimuth az, Elevation el).
 The usage of the class can be found at the bottom in the main method The code was tested with the "AntRunner" antenna rotor and the "rotctld.exe" binary from the hamlib w64 4.5 Software [^2], [^5]
 ![Picture of AntRunner rotor](https://github.com/bat1417/MoonRunner/blob/main/moonrunner/antrunner_hardware.png)